SCLu17/font-newg8/README.md

 ## Download

 Fonts in TTF format can be downloaded from [GitHub Releases](../../releases).
-The TTC release is recommended for Windows users.

 ## Copyright and License